-The injection for the medial branch block interrupts the sensory nerve, the medial branch nerve, which signals the facets joints.
-The combination of the anesthetic agent and the steroid interrupts the pain signal, reduces inflammation, and numbs the pain temporarily.
-The purpose of this procedure is to determine if the pain you are experiencing is caused by the medial branch nerve or the facet joint itself.
-If this method leads to a short-term relief in the pain of at least 70-80%*, one might be considered an ideal candidate for radiofrequency ablation to provide long-lasting relief of your back pain.
+The medial branch block interrupts signals from the the medial branch nerve, which communicates with the facets joints.
+The anesthetic agent interrupts the pain signal, reduces inflammation, and numbs the pain temporarily.
+The purpose of this procedure is to determine if the pain you are experiencing is caused by the inflammation of the facet joint.
+If this method leads to a short-term relief of pain of at least 70-80%*, one might be considered an ideal candidate for radiofrequency ablation procedure, which would provide long-lasting pain relief.

 Typical Benefits Of Medial Branch Blocks

 - Targets the medial branch nerves which supply the facet joints.

 - Outpatient procedure performed in the office and only takes around 10 minutes.